graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 API.
 See below for details on Keras.

-When calling a function that is marked with a ``@tf.function`` from within a distribution strategy like ``IPUStrategy``, you should not call them directly, but instead use the ``experimental_run_v2`` method.
+When calling a function that is marked with a ``@tf.function`` from within a distribution strategy like ``IPUStrategy``, you should not call it directly, but instead use the ``experimental_run_v2`` method.

-See the following online resources for more information.
+See the following online resources for more information:

 - https://www.tensorflow.org/tutorials/customization/performance
 - https://www.tensorflow.org/guide/function